Acts 3:12-19; Psalm 4; 1 John 3:1-7; Luke 24:36b-48

 A New Day and New Adventure

 Erin Hansen wrote this beautiful poem of hope based on an imaginary dialogue between a Mamma bird and her baby who was about to jump out of the nest again.
-It is an encouragement for all of us, as we begin this new journey of mission with God.
+It is an encouragement for all of us, as we begin new journeys of mission with God.
 Erin wrote, “There is freedom waiting for you on the breezes of the sky, and you ask, “What if I fall?”
 Oh but my darling, “What if you fly?”
 St. Monica’s, God is calling us to a new day, we can no longer ask, “what if we fall.”
 We must have hope and expect miraculous new adventures, expect the unexpected, and expect Christ to burst forth on the scene with us.
-Our question from this day forward must be, “what if, with God’s help, we fly!”
+Our question from this day forward should be, “what if, with God’s help, we fly!”

 (1) Henrich, Sarah S. “Between Text and Sermon: Luke 24:36 53.”
 Interpretation, vol. 68, no. 4, Oct.
 2014, pp. 431-434.